fmaussion/intro_to_programming/_sources/week_03/03-Assignment.md

 ## Exercise 1: write two temperature conversion functions

-Write a function called `celsius_to_fahrenheit`, which accepts a `float` or `int` as input parameter and returns the temperature value converted to fahrenheits.
+Write a function called `fahrenheit_to_celsius`, which accepts a `float` or `int` as input parameter and returns the temperature value converted to degrees celsius.
 Here are some examples of the function's execution:

 ```python
 print(fahrenheit_to_celsius(100))